numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - dy/dx measures how y changes when we nudge x
     - But some relationships can't be (or aren't) solved for y explicitly
         - Example: A circle x² + y² = 25 constrains x and y together, as they both change together
-        - We can't write y = f(x) for the whole circle (we'd need two pieces: y = ±√(25-x²))
+        - We can't write y = f(x) for the whole circle (we would need two pieces: y = ±√(25-x²))
     - Implicit Curves:
-        - An "implicit curve" is just the set of all points x,y that satisfy some property that involves both variables x and y (written as F(x,y) = 0)
+        - An "implicit curve" is just the set of all points x,y that satisfy some property that involves both variables x and y (F(x,y) = 0)
         - This describes the relationship between x and y without isolating either variable
         - Examples:
             - Circle: x² + y² - 25 = 0